joaocmd/Ransom-Aware/README.md

 mvn compile exec:java -Dexec.args="-d <path-to-user-encrypt-key> -s <path-to-user-sign-key>"`
 ```

+A url other than `https://localhost:8443` server url can be chosen with the `-u/--url` option.

 Running the `./start-client.sh` script does the same as the command above:

 ```shell script
 ./start-client.sh <user>
 ```

-When first registering a client, the certificates must be given to the server, and so they will be prompted,
-the client should reply with the given certificate:
+When first registering a client, the certificates must be given to the server, and so they will be prompted, the client should provide the path of the certificates:
 ```
 Path to encryption certificate: ransom-aware/<user>-encrypt.pem Path to signing certificate: ransom-aware/<user>-sign.pem